RTEMS/rtems-docs/eng/req/howto.rst

 .. code-block:: yaml

-    - name: SomeParam
+    - name: SomeParamVar
       states:
+      - name: Set
+        test-code: |
+          /* Add code to check that the object value was set to X */
+        text: |
+          The value of the object referenced by the
+          ${../if/directive:/params[0]/name} parameter shall be set to X after the return of the ${../if/directive:/name} call.
       - name: Nop
         test-code: |
-          /* Add code to check that the object was not modified. */
+          /* Add code to check that the object was not modified */
         text: |
           Objects referenced by the ${../if/directive:/params[0]/name}
           parameter in past calls to ${../if/directive:/name} shall not be accessed by the ${../if/directive:/name} call.
-      - name: Set
-        test-code: |
-          /* Add code to check that the object was set to a particular value. */
-        text: |
-          The value of the object referenced by the
-          ${../if/directive:/params[0]/name} parameter shall be set to X after the return of the ${../if/directive:/name} call.